cogment/cogment-verse/docs/tutorials/simple_bc.md

 The overall architecture involves two actors

-1. An AI agent uing a simple a policy network whose action space is determined by the environment.
+1. An AI agent uing a simple policy network whose action space is determined by the environment.
 2. A human _teacher_ having the same action space extended by a single "take-no-action" `NO-OP` action.

 The two actors cooperate during training by the following rule: if the teacher takes the `NO-OP` action, then we sample an action from the AI agent's policy, otherwise we use the action specified by the human.
 In this way, the human provides feedback to the agent in the form of implicit approval (by taking `NO-OP`) or by demonstration by overriding the agent's actions.
-Running trials in this way we generate a sequence of pairs `(observation, perfomed_action)`.
+By running trials in this way, we generate a sequence of pairs `(observation, perfomed_action)`.
 We train the AI agent by using the performed actions as target labels with a categorical cross-entropy loss.

 We train the agent online as trials are running and each trial uses the latest snapshot of the agent's policy network.
 As the agent learns to mimic the human demonstrations, the human's task becomes easier as fewer interventions are required to correct the agent's behavior.